 The Evapolar is a smart and innovative air cooler.
 It helps cool down up to 33 sq. ft. of personal space.
-The small portable personal cooler cools, moisturizes, filters dust particles from the air, and makes it healthy for breathing.
+The small portable swamp cooler cools, moisturizes, filters dust particles from the air, and makes it healthy for breathing.

 This cooler is easy to understand and maintain.
 It runs on a battery for approximately 12 hours.
 You can simply use it as a fan if you do not fill the tank with water.
 It has a very reasonable price as well and is constructed with innovative technology such as the patented evaBreeze material.
 It is very affordable, starting from $99.